mlrun/mlrun/docs/change-log/index.md

 	```

 - v1.3.0 maintains support for mlrun base images that are based on python 3.7.
 To differentiate between the images, the images based on python 3.7 have the suffix: `-py37`.
-- New APIs may require a new version of the MLRun client/server **ML-3266**
-APIs for logs??

 ### New and updated features